inhortte/nginx-proxy/README.md

 is started or stopped.

-This image is mainly a [copy of the original][2] work by [Jason Wilder][3], but rewritten to use the lightweight structure of [nginx docker image][4].
+This image is mainly a [copy of the original][2] work by [Jason Wilder][3], but rewritten to use the A lightweight structure of [nginx docker image][4].

+This image is mostly a copy of [Jason Wilder's](https://github.com/jwilder) [nginx-proxy](https://github.com/jwilder/nginx-proxy) with an upgrade to Debian Jessie and nginx 1.12.

 See [Automated Nginx Reverse Proxy for Docker][5] for why you might want to use this.